-It’s 5:30 p.m. and you walk in the door from running errands, having accomplished everything on your to-do list and finishing up with your third phone call where you have, effortlessly, handled another minor emergency today.
+It’s 5:30 p.m. and you walk in the door from running errands, having accomplished everything on your to-do list and finish up your third phone call where you have effortlessly handled another minor emergency.

 You get dinner going as the kids come in the door, put their backpacks and shoes where they belong and offer to help with dinner and setting the table – washing their hands first, of course.